-The chart below illustrates the effect on your benefits if necessary precertification is not obtained.
+The chart below illustrates the effect on your benefits if necessary, precertification is not obtained.

-If precertification is: then the expenses are: requested and approved by the plan. • covered. requested and denied. not covered, may be appealed. • not requested, but would have been covered in covered less \$500 penalty requested. • not requested, would not have been covered in not covered, may be appealed. requested.
+If precertification is: then the expenses are: requested and approved by the plan. • covered. requested and denied. not covered, may be appealed. not requested, but would have been covered if requested. covered less \$500 penalty not requested, would not have been covered if requested. not covered, may be appealed.